Solovetsky Stone (Saint Petersburg): Inscriptions and location

 The location of the Solovki Stone is itself significant.

 The "Former Political Convicts" Residential Home (FPCRH) standing in front of the monument was built by the Soviet government in the early 1930s.
 It was intended for the revolutionaries and political activists, persecuted by the State police in Imperial Russia.
 Ironically, many inhabitants of the FPCRH fell victims of the Great Terror in 1937–1938.
-During the 1917 October Revolution the buildings of the Museum of Political History of Russia (St. Petersburg) to the north of Troitskaya square housed the Bolshevik authorities, who later headed the coup d'etat and initiated State Terror.
+During the 1917 October Revolution the buildings of the Museum of Political History of Russia (St. Petersburg) to the north of Troitskaya square housed the Bolshevik authorities, who later headed the coup d'état and initiated State Terror.
 On the Field of Mars across the Neva there is a memorial necropolis, dedicated to the revolutionaries of 1917.
 This proximity is a vivid illustration, historian Zuzanna Bogumil believes, of the way in which "the revolution devours its children".
 Across the Neva to the east is the Bolshoy Dom.
 The headquarters of the NKVD was built in the 1930s: today it houses its successor, the FSB.
 (Note: As rumored in the Soviet times, the Bolshoy Dom was a place where political prisoners were tortured and murdered.
 However, in fact the victims were moved out and killed on other locations.)
 To the west, Troitskaya Square adjoins the Peter and Paul Fortress where, since Tsarist times, the Trubetskoy Bastion has been used as a political prison.
 After the revolution, the Soviet government incarcerated political prisoners here, and it would later become the first location of the Great Terror.
 A mass grave was discovered beneath the Golovkin Bastion of the fortress in 2007.
 It contained the bodies of victims of the Red Terror, perhaps even four of the Grand Dukes of Russia.
 In 2003 the Holy Trinity Chapel was built northeast of the Solovki Stone, and marks the location of the Old Trinity Cathedral.
-The Cathedral was demolished in 1933 during the antireligious campaign of the Soviet Government.
+The cathedral was demolished in 1933 during the antireligious campaign of the Soviet Government.
 (Note: Such proximity to sites of State Terror, some say, emphasize the significancwe and continuing relevance of the Solovki Stone.
 Others suggest that the monument's location next to a site where earlier killings took place demonstrates that the old political regime was not fully replaced by the new.)

 The Trinity [Troitskaya] Square, furthermore, is the oldest administrative centre of St. Petersburg.
 Peter the Great, Zuzanna Bogumil reminds us, established the city and commanded that it develop, no matter what the human cost.
 Therefore, the Solovki Stone also epitomises the problem throughout Russian history of the inhuman treatment people have received.